 - Coffee Grinder

 - 1 cup uncooked rice Chose the rice needed, and can use sweet rice, glutinous rice, brown rice, white rice, and/or jasmine white rice

 - Add the rice to a high powered blender, food processor, or in increments in a coffee grinder (if using a coffee grinder, make sure it is extremely clean so it doesn't taste like coffee).

 - Pulse on high for 1 minute until the rice grinds into a very fine powder (it makes about 1 ½ cups of rice flour).

-- Store the homemade rice flour in a sealed airtight container in a cool dry place for up to 3 months.
+- Store the homemade rice flour in a sealed jar in a cool dry place for up to 3 months.

 - How much does this make: about 1 ½ cups.
 Rule of thumb is that one cup of rice grains produces about 1 ½ cups of rice flour.